 Door Decorations and Appreciation Displays

 1. Decorate teachers' doors or classroom entrances with colorful banners, drawings, and messages of appreciation from students and parents.

 2. Create a "Wall of Gratitude" outside the classroom, where everyone can share their thank-you notes, photos, and stories, showing how much they appreciate the teacher's efforts.

 3. Collaborate with students to design and create an eye-catching, thematic door display highlighting the teacher's subject, favorite book, or personal interests, making them feel extra special during Teacher Awareness Week.

-Teacher Appreciation Week highlights educators' pivotal role in shaping our society's future.
+Teacher Appreciation Week highlights our nation's remarkable teachers and their pivotal role in shaping our society's future.

 Most of us reflect fondly on what our favorite teacher contributed to our lives and prospects—inspiring us to be the best.
 And other teachers nationwide are working tirelessly to make the same impact on our future generations.